Kaza, Himachal Pradesh: Facilities

+Transport

 Rangrik airbase

 The Indian Military is constructing an airbase at Rangrik (7 km northwest of Kaza & 100 km west of Kaurik on LAC) in Spiti valley which will also cater for the civilian flights.
 It was announced in the January 2023, and it will be completed by end of 2024.

-Highways

-Hanle-Kaza-Tabo Road is being construction by the BRO under Indo-China Border Roads (ICBR) scheme.
+Roads

+Kaza has several access routes, Kaza has a petrol bunk which is the only one in Spiti Valley as of 2022.